Code-Institute-Submissions/Mjau83-myCrystals_AugResub/README.md

 ## Credits

+* Thank you to family and friends for helping out with testing and feedback of the website.
 * A special thank you to Jo and Johann at Tutor Support for taking the time and explaining in ways so that I could understand when my brain felt like mashed potatoes and my confidence was low.
 * A huge thank you to my mentor Simen Eventyret_mentor for all the good advices, feedback